AnyTrack

 Why this breaks automation

-When your tracking is off by 20-30%, your automation rules make the wrong decisions:
+When your tracking is off by 20% to 30%, your automation rules make the wrong decisions:

-Research shows approximately 20-25% of conversions in typical lead gen campaigns come from repeat actions, not new customers.
+Research shows roughly 20% to 25% of conversions in typical lead gen campaigns come from repeat actions, not new customers.
 If you’re using “All Conversions” instead of “First Conversion” reporting, your CAC is wrong by 33%.

 You’re not running bad automation rules.
 You’re running good rules on bad data.